piyush-c38/RD_Test_Node/README.md

 **PORT** = "Port to run the server"

 ## Setup the Node Modules
-Run **npm install** command in the root folder to install all the required node modules.
+Run `npm install` command in the root folder to install all the required node modules.

-Run **npx run start** command to start the server.
-By default the server will start running at Port: 5000.
+Run `npx run start` command to start the server.
+By default the server will start running at `Port: 5000`.